This page is maintained as conservative homeowner guidance and updated when linked official materials or local workflow notes change.

 Find the SCDES county or regional contact first, because South Carolina routes final inspections, permit-copy requests, and after-submission questions through county-specific offices.

-Because SCDES describes the D-1740 application, site visit, Permit to Construct, and final inspection path, while also saying permit copies can often be found by parcel details before the homeowner treats the job as permit-ready.
+Because SCDES describes the D-1740 application, site evaluation, Permit to Construct, and final inspection path, while also saying permit copies can often be found by parcel details before the homeowner treats the job as permit-ready.

-Estimate before the permit copy pull
+Estimate after the permit-copy pull